Keyfactor/pkcs12-remote-orchestrator/README.md

 # Remote PKCS12

-The PKCS12 orchestrator extension allows a user to discover, inventory and manage (both add and remove) PKCS12 certificate stores on both Windows and Linux servers.
+**PLEASE NOTE:** This integration has been decprecated and replaced by The RemoteFile Orchestrator Extension - https://github.com/Keyfactor/remote-file-orchestrator. <br><br>The PKCS12 orchestrator extension allows a user to discover, inventory and manage (both add and remove) PKCS12 certificate stores on both Windows and Linux servers.

 #### Integration status: Production - Ready for use in production environments.